aprilxyc/coding-interview-practice/README.md

 - use a lag variable if you have two pointers and need to replace or move something
 - make use of the count function to find how many times something appears
 - remember to use the SET function for questions containing duplicates in an array or similar
+- when you have 2 pointers, the base case will usually be when the left crossing the right (recall binary search)

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.